We have put together a list of places we especially want to introduce from the best shopping spots on the East Shore.

 Lanikai Bath and Body is an organic and natural soap specialty store originating from Lanikai (Heavenly Sea).

-Since the shop is only located in Kailua Town, it is valuable as a souvenir, making it perfect for shopping while sightseeing!
+Since their only shop is located in Kailua Town, their products make for precious souvenirs, and it is perfect for shopping while sightseeing!

-There are a few stores in Waikiki that carry their products, but the prices are a bit higher and the selection is not very large, so if you have the chance, I recommend purchasing at the direct store.
+There are a few stores in Waikiki that carry their products, but the prices are a bit higher and the variety is not as extensive, so we recommend purchasing at the direct retail store while you have the chance.

-Another nice point is that they do not mass-produce, so you can always buy fresh products.
+Since they do not mass-produce, another great point is that you can always buy fresh products.

-Their selling point is high-quality products handmade one by one using only natural ingredients from Hawaii.
-Everything is natural and gentle on the skin, making the shop very popular with locals as well as tourists.
+Their selling point is high-quality products handmade one by one using only natural ingredients from Hawaii; everything is natural and gentle on the skin, making it a highly popular shop not only among tourists but also locals.

-The East Shore is a relatively close area, about 30 minutes to 1 hour from Waikiki.
+The East Shore is a relatively close area, about 30 minutes to an hour away from Waikiki.

 Recommended Transportation to the East Shore

-TheBus Complete Guide – Public Transport to Travel Around Hawaii Cheapest
+TheBus Complete Guide – The Cheapest Public Transportation to Travel Across Hawaii

-Taxi & Uber Complete Guide – Ride-Hailing Services for Easy Travel in Hawaii
+Taxi and Uber Complete Guide – Ride-Hailing Services for Easy Travel in Hawaii

-Rental Car & Turo Complete Guide – Private Vehicles for Free Exploration in Hawaii
+Rental Car and Turo Complete Guide – Private Vehicles for Freely Exploring Hawaii